qusers/Q/tutorials/T4L/README.md

 for d in protein/FEP_* tripeptide/FEP_*; do (cd "$d" && bash FEP_submit.sh); done
 ```

-That is 10 mutations × 2 legs × 10 replicates = 200 jobs.
-Each job runs both FEP
+This example submits 10 mutations × 2 legs × 10 replicates, for a total of 200
-stages in sequence: stage 2 restarts from stage 1's final coordinates, so they
+jobs.
+Each job runs both FEP stages in sequence.
+Stage 2 restarts from stage 1's
-cannot be split apart or reordered.
+final coordinates, so you cannot split or reorder the stages.

-## 5. Analyse
+## 5. Analyze

 ```bash
 qresfep_analyze -p protein -t tripeptide -T 298
 ```

-Mutations are discovered from the `FEP_<WT><POS><MUT>` directory names — the name
+`qresfep_analyze` discovers mutations from the `FEP_<WT><POS><MUT>` directory
-fully describes the perturbation, so unlike the ligand workflow there is no
+names.
+Each directory name fully describes its perturbation, so this workflow
-mapping file to keep in step.
+does not require the mapping file used by the ligand workflow.

-The output, `resfep_results.csv`, carries one row per mutation: each leg's dG with
+The output file, `resfep_results.csv`, contains one row per mutation.
+Each row
-its standard error over replicates, the number of replicates that produced a
+reports the dG and standard error for both legs, the number of completed
-result, `ddG_fold` with propagated error, and a count of failed replicates.
+replicates, `ddG_fold` with propagated error, and the number of failed
+replicates.

 Options: